It Is Time To Put Together Your Application, Including LoRs!

 Be Specific In Your Request

-General Letters of Recommendation are simply not enough any longer.
+General Letters of Recommendation are simply not enough.
 LoRs need to be specific.
 Ask the writers to be specific about your teamwork, your natural abilities, your interest and competency.
 Ask them to include information about your interpersonal skills, patient care, medical knowledge, professionalism, and your ability to work within the healthcare system.
 If applying for multiple specialties the LoRs should be specific as to your skills, and general when speaking of the specialty.
 Additionally, as a Foreign Medical Graduate, it is important to stress to writers that you need them to speak to your ability to navigate and succeed in the U.S. medical system.

 To Waive or Not To Waive